-- In order to avoid confusion regarding precisely what must be signed for a valid bid, the Invitation to Bid (NCP1), or photocopy thereof, must be signed originally in ink. - All declarations (NCP 4, NCP 8 and NCP6) must also be signed to qualify as valid claims.
-This applies from 1 April 2011 to 6 December 2011.
-From 7 December 2011 to the future, BBBEE status level of contributor in accordance with stipulations documented in the Provincial SCM practice note 2 of 2011/2012 applies. - □ Any other documents where a signature is indicated.
+- ☐ In order to avoid confusion regarding precisely what must be signed for a valid bid, the Invitation to Bid (NCP1), or photocopy thereof, must be signed originally in ink. - ☐ All declarations (NCP 4, NCP 8 and NCP6) must also be signed to qualify as valid claims. - ☐ Any other documents where a signature is indicated.